Renaissance Dessert Recipes

 Also look for Medieval and Renaissance festivals held in your local area.
 You might be in for a surprise.
 For instance, Blades of Glory is an educational and entertainment company that operates a small theme park near the Village of Hastings, Ontario.

-As you can see in the above YouTube video, the historical costumes, authentic foods, workshops, mock battles, and demonstrations of knightly combat with the participants dressed in full armor can offer a great day of fun for people of all ages.
+The historical costumes, authentic foods, workshops, mock battles, and demonstrations of knightly combat with the participants dressed in full armor can offer a great day of fun for people of all ages.

 Enjoy a Taste of History